-We’ve been teaching film for over 50 years, and this exciting and creative film degree concentrates on storytelling through moving images.
+This Film degree is a practical course that teaches students to tell powerful, original stories through film.
+At USW, we’ve been teaching film for over 50 years, and this exciting and creative course concentrates on storytelling through moving images.
 We teach documentary and fiction story-telling, and there is a clear practical emphasis that provides professional-level training, underpinned by academic content.
 Course content was developed with the industry, so you’ll graduate with the creative ability and the skills to enter the workplace.
-Our expertise in film making and the reputation of our alumni is acknowledged throughout the industry, and many staff members are award- winning lm makers who continue to work in the industry, including the BBC.
+Our expertise in film making and the reputation of our alumni is acknowledged throughout the industry, and many staﬀ members are award- winning film makers who continue to work in the industry, including the BBC.

 During the film course you can expect to study the art of creative storytelling, using digital technologies to produce films and live briefs.